microsoft/OSPO/inclusive-governance/3-triaging-a-report/3-p1-example.md

 While it may be tempting to dismiss anything that happens outside of your project as being 'out of your control', the impact on your community is unchanged.
 Microsoft's code of conduct includes a line to make clear:

-> This Code of Conduct also applies to actions taken outside of these spaces, and which have a negative impact on community health.
+> *(From Microsoft's COde of Conduct) This Code of Conduct also applies to actions taken outside of these spaces, and which have a negative impact on community health*.

 As this is a clear P1 violation, and bold attempt to intimidate, humiliate and upset individuals in the community the consequence ladder can be helpful.